 - Threat of new entrants: How difficult is it to enter the industry for potential new players?
 Key elements to consider here include: regulation authorisations, capital requirements, economies of scale, network effects, etc.

 - Existing rivals: How competitive are existing rivals in the industry?
 Key elements to consider include: number of competitors and their market shares, similarity between their products and products of the firm analysed, financial health of competitors, etc.

-Finally, the 3Cs framework is also commonly used to put together strategies for companies.
+The 3Cs framework is also commonly used to put together strategies for companies.
 As you will notice below, a lot of its components overlap with the Porter’s 5 forces.

 - Customers: Who is the customer?
-Key elements to consider include: customer demographics (E.g.: age, sex, income, etc.), customer needs, customer segments size and growth rates, customer willingness to pay and price sensitivity, etc.
+Key elements to consider include: customer demographics (E.g. age, sex, income, etc.), customer needs, customer segments' size and growth rates, customer willingness to pay and price sensitivity, etc.

 - Competition: What are the competitive dynamics?
 Key elements to consider include: competitors’ value proposition and brand, competitors’ market share and growth, competitors’ financial health, etc.

 - Company: What defines the company?
 Key elements to consider include: product offering, profitability, core competencies, unique selling point, financial performance and resources, etc.